-Any team (Football, Volleyball, Basketball, Cheerleading, Curling, Rugby, Team Handball) that attends Provincials as the Zone/regional representative and fails to attend or send a team representative to the mandatory coaches meeting will be fined a fee of \$250 for failing to send a representative to the coaches meeting.
-This fee will be collected by the ASAA office and split between the host of the championship and the ASAA; the latter of which will be earmarked for the ASAA subsidy account to help offset costs to ASAA Provincial hosts.
+Any team (football, volleyball, basketball, cheerleading, curling, rugby, team handball) that attends provincials as the zone/regional representative and fails to attend or send a team representative to the mandatory coaches meeting will be fined a fee of \$250 for failing to send a representative to the coaches meeting.
+This fee will be collected by the ASAA office and split between the host of the championship and the ASAA; the latter of which will be earmarked for the ASAA subsidy account to help offset costs to ASAA provincial hosts.
 The Executive will have the sole discretion to waive the penalty based on the rationale provided by the school for failure to attend the coaches meeting.

+vii.
+Individual Sports: Individuals Failing to Show

-vi.Individual Sports: individuals failing to show In individual sports (Golf, Cross Country, Badminton, Track and Field), the Zone is responsible for submitting a cheque for the applicable entry and banquet fees of all participants confirmed by the deadline for submitting final entries to the host.
-In Wrestling, participating schools will submit a cheque for all athletes confirmed by the entry deadline.
-In the event an athlete(s) fails to show, the offending athlete's school will be penalized an additional \$50 per no show to a maximum of \$250.
+In individual sports (golf, cross country, badminton, track and field), the zone is responsible for submitting a cheque for the applicable entry and banquet fees of all participants confirmed by the deadline for submitting final entries to the host.
+In wrestling, participating schools will submit a cheque for all athletes confirmed by the entry deadline.
+In the event an athlete(s) fails to show, the offending athlete's school will be penalized an additional \$50 per no show over and above entry fees, to a maximum of \$250.
 The Executive will have the sole discretion to impose the penalty based on the rationale provided by the school for the late withdrawal.

-Note: any school that has outstanding fees resulting from either the team or individual failing to show policy will be ineligible to participate in an ASAA Provincial Championship in any sport until those fees have been paid to the ASAA.
+Note: any school that has outstanding fees resulting from either the team or individual failing to show policy will be ineligible to participate in an ASAA provincial championship in any sport until those fees have been paid to the ASAA.